Logo

 Offline Wallet Mechanics: Signing and Broadcasting

-In practice, you prepare a transaction on a connected device, transfer the details to the cold wallet via a wired connection or a qr code, sign offline with the private key, then send the signed data back to be broadcast to the blockchain.
+Typically, you prepare the transaction on a connected device, move the details to the cold wallet using a wired connection or a qr code, sign offline with the private key, then transfer the signed data back to broadcast it to the blockchain.

 Creating a Cold Wallet: Setup Steps

-With a Ledger signer, setting up cold storage is straightforward.
-Create a dedicated account on the device and keep it segregated from accounts you use with dApps.
-This separation protects value-holding addresses from risky approvals.
+With a Ledger signer, setting up cold storage generally involves creating a dedicated cold account and keeping it segregated from accounts used with dApps.
+That separation helps protect value-holding addresses from risky approvals.

 Follow these steps: